rdc-lda/concourse-go-build/README.md

 # concourse-go-build

-Demonstrate building a Go application with Concourse
+Demonstrate building a Go application with Concourse.